Hospital Cost Reports (HCRIS) Data

 Research on hospital financial distress, safety-net hospital margins, and rural hospital closure risk relies on HCRIS as the primary federal data source.
 Fonteum's margin-gap research (see /research/hospital-margin-gap) uses this dataset to document the disparity between large system margins and independent hospital margins.

-Hospital Margin Gap research study → · Hospital Distress and Rural Access study →
+Hospital Margin Gap research study → · Hospital Margin Gap and Distress study →

 Frequently asked questions